[BoDD logo]

 Iris Tourn. ex L.

-Contact dermatitis from Iris species was reported by Shelmire (1940); Hjorth (1961) observed a patient who was contact sensitive to a blue iris.
-A patch test to a petal of the blue iris was positive, but negative to the green leaf.
+Shelmire (1940) identified "iris" as a minor sensitizer.
+Hjorth (1961) observed a patient with hand eczema associated with the topical use of balsam of Peru for chilblains on the fingers, in whom a patch test with a petal of a blue iris gave a positive reaction, but negative with the green leaf.
 Patch tests to the petal and green leaf of a yellow iris were both negative.
-The patient was also contact sensitive to Rosa (fam.
+The patient also gave a positive patch test reaction to a petal from a red rose (Rosa L., fam.
 Rosaceae).

 Iris ensata Thunb.